Azure-Samples/load-testing-restricted-public-access/README.md

 - .github: contains github markdown files
 - docs: contains the image files used by the documentation
 - scripts: contains the common bash files used to deploy and run the different tests:
-  - common.sh: this file include the functions used to deploy and run the different tests
+  - common.sh: this file include the common functions used to deploy and run the different tests
-  - : this file is used to create the service principal associated with the pipelines
+  - create-rbac-sp.sh : this file is used to create the service principal used by the pipelines
-  - createazdoresources.sh: this file is used to create the Azure DevOps resources
+  - create-users.sh: this file is used to create user account in a Microsoft Entra ID Test Tenant
   - get-event-hub-token.sh: this file is used to get EventHubs token

 The folder 'projects' contains subfolders which are associated with a specific project.